openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 If any characters are surprised, keep two initiative orders: one for surprised combatants and one for non-surprised ones.
 All characters in the non-surprised order act first, after which characters in the surprised order act.

-### Drawing Weapons

-At any time during combat, if a combatant draws a new weapon, he can potentially change his order in the initiative list.
-The combatant finishes his current turn and then re-rolls initiative.
-The new initiative roll does not take effect until the next round (so, this re-rolling does not allow a character to act twice in one round).
-The *swift* property grants advantage on this initiative roll as well.

 ## The Core Mechanic in Combat